Is a Resin Gravel Driveway for You?

 Look at your existing driveway surface.
 If it’s blocks or tarmacadam it will probably have to be dug up and a new suitable sub base installed.

 An resin gravel driveway overlay with natural sloping for drainage

 If you can complete an overlay and do it yourself this will be the cheapest option.
-If the driveway area is large you will need to find a reputable resin installer and ensure you inspect their previous jobs (including those that have been down a few years).
+If the driveway area is large you will need to find a reputable resin installer and ensure you inspect their previous jobs (including those that have been down a few years.)

-Expect to pay around £50 per square metre.
+Expect to pay around £60 per square metre.
 This is based on an overlay price for a concrete/tarmacadam base that is in good condition with no edging or extras.

-Expect to pay around the same per square metre as a DIYer but adding in sub base preparation costs (including gravel grids) will take costs closer to £100 per square metre.
+Expect to pay around the same per square metre as a DIYer but adding in sub base preparation costs (including gravel grids) will take costs closer to £120 per square metre.

-Surprisingly the lifespan of a resin driveway can be pretty long.
+Surprisingly, the lifespan of a resin driveway can be pretty long.
 The key to getting an installation that lasts is the type of resin used and the skill and experience of an installation team.